tabrezakhtar/portfolio2024/src/pages/posts/dev-with-8gb.md

 I had a quick check on the motherboard and saw that it supports up to 32GB.
 I bought it fully expecting to max out the RAM.
 Unfortunately I didn't know that RAM prices are through the roof right now with little availability.

-Looks like I won't be upgrading any time soon😒

 I decided to just carry on with installing all my dev tools and see if it's usable.